Members and Volunteers

 Members are the foundation of the Japanese Red Cross Society.
 Members not only financially support Red Cross operations through their membership fees; they also play a role in determining the overall direction of the enterprise by contributing to the decision making process in areas such as budget and project planning.

-Membership is comprised of individuals and corporations who endorse the Society’s activities and pay an annual membership fee of 500 yen or more.
-As of March 31, 2014, the JRCS was being supported by a total of approximately 9.61 million individual members and 120,000 corporate members.
+Membership is comprised of individuals and corporations who endorse the Society's activities and pay an annual membership fee of 2000 yen or more.
+As of March 31, 2020, the JRCS was being supported by a total of approximately 150,000 individual members and 80,000 corporate members.

 All members have the following rights:

-- To vote to elect members of the Board of Representatives and executive officers of the Japanese Red Cross Society and to be considered for election to these posts
+- To elect Officers and members of the Board of Representatives of the Society and to be elected them, pursuant to the provisions of the Law governing the Japanese Red Cross Society and the Statutes.

 The Japanese Red Cross Society operates 104 medical institutions, 19 facilities for training nurses and other personnel, 234 blood programme establishments, and 29 social welfare facilities.
 Over 65,000 staff are employed at these facilities, where they carry out work according to policies established by the Society's Board of Representatives.